FLAME-HPC/FLAME-HPC.github.io/contact/index.markdown

 ## Feedback, Questions, Testing...

-If you have general feedback, suggestions, or questions, please contact [flame-dev mailinglist](flame-dev@googlegroups.com).
+If you have general feedback, suggestions, or questions, please contact FLAME Developers group via flame-dev@googlegroups.com.
 Join the mailinglist to recieve updates and get involved in the discusstion regarding FLAME.

 <!--
 Do get in touch with: